sentrychris/system-monitor/README.md

 ### Requirements

 - [psmonitor](https://github.com/sentrychris/psmonitor): You can choose between either the standalone server or the full application, both of them contain the remote monitoring component.
-You can download a ready-made exeutable from the [Releases section](https://github.com/sentrychris/psmonitor/releases/tag/v1.2.2.1551).
+You can download a ready-made executable from the [Releases section](https://github.com/sentrychris/psmonitor/releases/tag/v1.2.2.1551).

 ### Setup

-Before you setup this project, you'll need to setup [psmonitor](https://github.com/sentrychris/psutil-websocket-monitor) to provide the data that the dashboard will request and display, you don't need the full application, just the standalone server.
+Before you setup this project, you'll need to setup [psmonitor](https://github.com/sentrychris/psutil-websocket-monitor) to provide the data that the dashboard will request and display.

+After downloading and running psmonitor, proceed with the setup.

 1. Clone the repository
     ```